 Rosemary essential oil is a simple remedy that you can use at home, and it may even be competitive with commercial products.
 What’s more, it’s quite safe when used correctly and yields very few side effects.

 In this recipe, we use a rosemary water infusion and rosemary essential oil.
-You may also infuse the argan or jojoba oil with rosemary for more rosemary extract for your hair.
+You may also infuse the argan or jojoba oil with rosemary to apply more rosemary extract for your hair.
 Learn how to in How To Make Infused Oil.

 Natural Ingredients for Dry Hair